confluentinc/ksql/docs-md/index.md

 Data exploration and discovery

-:   Navigate and browse through your data in Kafka.
+:   Navigate and browse through your data in {{ site.ak }}.

 Anomaly detection

 :   Identify patterns and spot anomalies in real-time data with
-    millisecond latency, allowing you to properly surface out of the ordinary events and to handle fraudulent activities separately.
+    millisecond latency, enabling you to properly surface out-of-the-ordinary events and to handle fraudulent activities separately.

 Personalization